apache/cassandra-java-driver/manual/mapper/daos/query/README.md

 * a [ResultSet].
 The method will return the raw query result, without any conversion.

+* a [BoundStatement].
+This is intended for queries where you will execute this statement later or in a batch.

 * a [PagingIterable].
 The method will convert each row into an entity instance.

 * a [CompletionStage] or [CompletableFuture] of any of the above.
 The method will execute the query